Wilsonmarquez/BuildingOnAvalanche.code/README.md

-The Import Statments Import necessary dependencies and contract ABI.
+The Import Statements Import necessary dependencies and contract ABI.

 The Set Contract Set the contract address, account address, and private key.
 These are used for interacting with the contract.